Bulk Material Handling & Equipment Systems

 Leading Conveyor Equipment Manufacturers

 Established in 1993, Metzgar is a high-quality conveyor manufacturer.
 Whether your project requires one section or thousands of sections, Metzgar can help you figure out a way to be more productive.
-Metzgar offers a full line of individual machines designed to fit your individual needs and are based on three concepts vital to customer satisfaction: economy, versatility and dependability.
+Metzgar offers a full line of individual machines designed to fit your individual needs.

 In industrial and commercial settings, bulk materials have to be mixed all of the time to blend ingredients for a final product or add important preservatives.
 Bulk material mixing equipment is used in agriculture, food processing, mining, pharmaceuticals, and more.
 If the right equipment is not used to create the desired consistency, then the final product will not be up to industry standards.
 The proper consistency depends on the precision of machine’s speed, the radial reach of the mix components, and the temperature within the mixing chamber.
 If these variables cannot be controlled, it is impossible to control the quality of the bulk material.
 Any mistakes in the mixing process could lead to costly errors that result in a ruined batch or wasted production time.
 For some products, the mixing stage is when wet matter is introduced into the dry material.
 Other materials remain dry during the entire process.
 Typically, wet materials result in a heavier substance, so wet bulk material mixers require more power.
 They still need to be able to mix the material at a very high speed because often it is best when air molecules are present between solid particles.
 Mixing components can be removed from a mixer for cleaning, and different attachments can be temporarily installed for use with one-off or unique material batches.